camilagalindop/camilagalindop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor of Economics at Universidad de los Andes.
+I am a Visiting Assistant Professor of Economics at LUISS.

-Previously, I was a Postdoctoral Scholar at the University of Chicago's Department of Economics and the John Mitchell Economics of Poverty Lab.
+Previously, I was an Assistant Professor at Universidad de los Andes and a Postdoctoral Scholar at the University of Chicago’s Department of Economics and the John Mitchell Economics of Poverty Lab.
 I have also worked as a consultant for Latin America and Africa at the World Bank.
-I completed my PhD in Economics at the University of Maryland in 2021.
+I completed my PhD in Economics at the University of Maryland.

 My research interests include labor economics, the economics of education, early childhood development, and applied econometrics.

-For more information, you can find my curriculum vitae [here](assets/pdf/CV_CamilaGalindo.pdf) and contact me at <a href="mailto:camilagalindo@uniandes.edu.co">camilagalindo@uniandes.edu.co</a>.
+For more information, you can find my curriculum vitae [here](assets/pdf/CV_CamilaGalindo.pdf) and contact me at <a href="mailto:cgalindo@luiss.it">cgalindo@luiss.it</a>.